adityastomar67/.dotfiles/.config/nvim/README.md

 #### Before we proceed, File Structure is like

-If the reader is well versed or, has a general experience with shell scripting, Lua language or, know what you are doing then they may skip this section.
+If the reader is well versed or, has a general experience with shell scripting, Lua language or, know what they are doing then they may skip this section.
 But it advised to take a good understanding of the file structure before making any changes.

 ```
 nvim